Developer Guide

 Test case: Delete

-file.
+deliverablebook.jsonfile.
 Start the app.
 Switch to deliverable mode.
-Enterlist
+Enterlist.
+Close the app.

 Test case: Corrupt